Al Hamra Tower

-The Al Hamra Firduos Tower is a skyscraper in Kuwait City, Kuwait.
+The Al Hamra Tower is a skyscraper in Kuwait City, Kuwait.
 It is the tallest building in Kuwait.
 Construction of the skyscraper started in 2005.
 It was completed in 2011.
-Designed by architectural firms Skidmore, Owings & Merrill and Ramshir and Callison, it is the tallest curved concrete skyscraper in the world, and the thirty-sixth tallest building in the world at 414 m.
+Designed by architectural firms Skidmore, Owings & Merrill and Ramshir and Callison, it is the tallest curved concrete skyscraper in the world, and the 40th tallest building in the world at 414 m.